Tamaha in Haskell County, Oklahoma — The American South (West South Central)

 Location.
 35° 23.914′ N, 94° 58.94′ W. Marker is in Tamaha, Oklahoma, in Haskell County.
 Marker is on Grant Street west of Main Street, on the right when traveling west.
 Located adjacent to the historic jail building in town of Tamaha.
 Touch for map.
 Marker is in this post office area: Stigler OK 74462, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 4 other markers are within 12 miles of this marker, measured as the crow flies.
-Frederick F. Henry Memorial (approx. 6.9 miles away); a different marker also named Tamaha Jail and Ferry Landing (approx. 10½ miles away); Battle of the J.R.
-Williams Webbers Falls (approx. 11.7 miles away).
+At least 7 other markers are within 13 miles of this marker, measured as the crow flies.
+Frederick F. Henry Memorial (approx. 6.9 miles away); Tamaha Jail and Ferry Landing (approx. 10˝ miles away); Battle of the J.R.
+Williams (approx. 10˝ miles away); Webbers Falls (approx. 11.7 miles away); In Memory of the Early Choctaw Settlers (approx. 12.8 miles away); Unmarked Settlers' Graves Monument (approx. 12.8 miles away); Haskell County World War Memorial (approx. 12.8 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 11, 2014, by Michael Manning of Woodlawn, Tennessee.
-This page has been viewed 381 times since then and 16 times this year.
+It was originally submitted on October 11, 2014, by Michael Manning of Woodlawn, Tennessee.
+This page has been viewed 450 times since then and 9 times this year.
 Photos: 1, 2, 3. submitted on October 11, 2014, by Michael Manning of Woodlawn, Tennessee. • Andrew Ruppenstein was the editor who published this page.